Samsung/tizen-docs/docs/iot/getting-started/things-app-development-5.0.md

     > -   **VID:** A device ID assigned to a developer.
 You need to assign a unique, alphanumerical ID for each device you develop.
     > -   **Private key and cloud certificate:** The key and certificate to certify that you are allowed to access the SmartThings Cloud.

     1. In the `platform` section of the `shared/res/master.json` file, check if the `mnid` and `vid` are correct.
-Also check if `setupId` is the same as the 'Device Onboarding ID' of [SmartThings deveolopers workspace](https://devworkspace.developer.samsung.com).
+Also check if `setupId` is the same as the 'Device Onboarding ID' of [SmartThings developers workspace](https://smartthings.developer.samsung.com).

        ![Device Definition JSON File](media/device-definition-json-mnid-vid-5.0.png)